avalon-lang/avaloni/README.md

     Quant.had(ref q)

     -- measure <q> and place the result in <b>
-    var b = measure(ref q)
+    -- you can use cast operators to perform measurements var b = measure(ref q)

     -- print the bit placed in <b>